 Roughly translated, the above sentence means: “You spoke Bahasa Indonesia so well on the phone!
 I thought I was speaking to an Indonesian!
 Wow!
 You speak good Bahasa Indonesia!”

 My new insurance agent made that remark upon meeting me in person.
 I smiled and thanked him, basking in the compliment.

 The last eight years flashed before my eyes.
 I have come a long way in my journey in learning Bahasa Indonesia.

 You too can learn how to speak the Indonesian language.
 In this guide, you’ll discover a few tips and tricks in learning Bahasa Indonesia.

 If case you want to start learning Indonesian right away, check out Indonesianpod101.
 It’s the the most comprehensive online course we have found so far.

 From leaving Tanah Abang within five minutes of arriving in this famous wholesale market due to inability to communicate, to travelling and navigating different places alone, to acting as a translator for some of my expat friends in Indonesia, I have come a long way.
-In fact, while working in Indonesia, I have conversed in Bahasa Indonesia constantly — not just in offices but also in factories, mines, and other places where people speak a range of different languages.
+In fact, after moving to Indonesia, I have conversed in Bahasa Indonesia constantly — not just in offices but also in factories, mines, and other places where people speak a range of different languages.